 Please note that if you hold a Short Term Study or Visitor visa you are not permitted to work or to participate in an internship.
 You are also not allowed to extend your study period without first departing the U.K.

 This visa costs £348 (around USD $461).
-You will need entry clearance prior to arriving in the U.K., so you should begin your application when prompted by your Program Manager.
+You will need entry clearance prior to arriving in the U.K., so you should begin your application when prompted by your Program Advisor.

 Online application for entry clearance.